-Joule opened the first Minneapolis coworking venue in 2010.
-A selfish attempt to overcome my main frustrations with a work alone at home lifestyle — isolation, resources and new business.
+Joule opened the first Minneapolis coworking venue in 2010 and a decade later the first cyber coworking space.
+Both selfish attempts to overcome my main frustrations with a work alone at home lifestyle — isolation, resources and new business.
 Over the past ten years Joule has become a community for Micros – the Force of Ones.
 A power strip you can plug into anytime, anywhere.
 A MicroForce.

 The only publication for and about Microbusiness.
 Featuring news, articles and information you won't find anywhere else...